pulp/pulp/docs/sphinx/rest-api/repo/retrieval.rst

  object as defined in :ref:`search_criteria`.
 The exception is the 'fields' parameter, which should be specified in singular form as follows:
  For example: /v2/repositories/search/?field=id&field=display_name&limit=20'

+* :param:`?details,bool,shortcut for including both distributors and importers`
+* :param:`?importers,bool,include the "importers" attribute on each repository`
+* :param:`?distributors,bool,include the "distributors" attribute on each repository`

 | :response_list:`_`

 * :response_code:`200,containing the list of repositories`